; Ballad Index

 Silly Wizard sang an English translation of Bridget O'Malley (Brid Óg Ní Mháille) on their 1979 album So Many Partings.
+They noted:

 June Tabor sang Bridget O'Malley, While Gamekeepers Lie Sleeping, Blind Step Away, and Love Henry live at the WDR Folkfestival in Köln in 1990.
 She was accompanied by Mark Emerson and Giles Levin on fiddle.
 I don't know of any recording of Bridget O'Malley by June.